machellerogden/joyce/README.md

-# joyce
+# Joyce

-> A JSON/YAML EL for Node.js
+> An AST-based Expression Language

+README is under development.
+Please refer to [tests](./test/index.spec.js) for usage until proper docs are in place.